LebeerLab/tidytacos/README.md

 ## Documentation

 [A documentation page (help page)](https://lebeerlab.github.io/tidytacos/reference/index.html) is available for all functions in the browser or in R. You can view it in R by running e.g. `?filter_samples`.
-Some useful tutorials can be found on the [wiki](https://github.com/LebeerLab/tidytacos/wiki).
+Some useful tutorials can be found in the documentation [Articles page](https://lebeerlab.github.io/tidytacos/articles/index.html) and on the [wiki](https://github.com/LebeerLab/tidytacos/wiki).

 ## Need support?